sanying123/documentation/using-the-api/reference.md

 # ShiftLeft Vulnerability API

-The ShiftLeft Vulnerability API allows ShiftLeft to access your organization’s applications to analyze, identify and provide data on your code's vulnerabilities.
+The ShiftLeft Vulnerability API is used to analye your organization’s applications in order to identify and provide data on your code's vulnerabilities.
 A vulnerability is a potentially exploitable path in the code base.

-The API returns a list of vulnerabilities, by organization or application version, with all the necessary information for you to take action on a code exploitable area.
+The API returns a list of vulnerabilities, by [organization](#listing-an-organizations-vulnerabilities) or [application version](#listing-an-applications-vulnerabilities), with all the necessary information for you to take action on a code exploitable area.

-## Example of an API Query Return
+## Example of an API Return

 ```json
        {